microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 There are special runtime functions defined for allocating or releasing an array of qubits.
 See [here](Quantum-Runtime.md#qubit-management-functions) for these functions.

+For all of these functions other than `reference` or `unreference`, if an `%Array*` pointer is null, a runtime failure should result.

 ---
 _[Back to index](README.md)_